InfiniteCuriosity/InfiniteCuriosity.github.io/_posts/2026-04-10-Predicting_used_car_prices.md

 3. How Big is the Problem?<br>
 4. The Data Set<br>
 5. Model Building<br>
-6. Model summaries: tables and plots<br>
+6. Model summaries: Tables and Plots<br>
 7. Highest Accuracy<br>
 8. Strongest Predictor<br>
 9. Strongest Evidence Based Recommendations<br>
-10. Comparison to Other Results<br>
+10. Comparison to Other Results for this Data Set<br>
 11. Notes<br>
 12. References<br>